jcrigby/git-examples/docs/index.md

 It contains the same info as what you get from man gittutorial if you have the git man pages installed.

+The git documentation also has the complete [ProGit book](https://git-scm.com/book/en/v2).
+It does a better job of explaining everything here, so why are you here anyway?.

+Don't forget the manpages, either on your local machine or [online](https://git-scm.com/docs).

 This [Visual GIT Guide](https://marklodato.github.io/visual-git-guide/index-en.html) may be useful if you are a visual thinker.